oracle-livelabs/goldengate/ggs-bidirectional-replication/two-way/two-way.md

 In this lab, you will:
 * Add and run an Extract
 * Add and run a Replicat
-* Verify the replication from Autonomous Data Warehouse to Autonomous Transaction Processing
+* Verify the replication from Autonomous AI Lakehouse (ALK) to Autonomous AI Transaction Processing (ATP)

 ### Prerequisites